nichtich/rhythm-patterns/rhythms/x-x-xx-x-x-x.md

 - bell pattern
 ---

-Usually written in 12/8.
+Usually written in 12/8 or 4/4 with trioles.

-Many many more bell patterns exist!
+Many more bell patterns exist!